assessed value

 What is it?

-Every year the municipality determines the value of your house, building, plot or land.
-This is called the 'valuation of immovable property' (WOZ), the WOZ value.
-The municipality uses this value to determine how much property tax (OZB) you must pay.
+Each year, the municipality determines the value of your house, building, plot, or land.
+This is called the 'valuation of immovable property' (WOZ), or the WOZ value.
+The municipality uses this value to determine how much property tax (OZB) you have to pay.

 How does it work?

 • The municipality divides homes into groups.
-A group consists of similar homes.
-They are similar by location, construction and condition of maintenance.
+A group consists of comparable homes.
+They are similar in terms of location, construction, and state of repair.

-• An appraisal firm or the municipality determines the value.
+• A valuation agency or the municipality determines the value.

-• One or a few homes are assessed.
+• One or a number of homes are assessed.
 The other homes are given the same value.

-• The WOZ value is the value of the property on January 1 of the year before the tax year.
-This date is called the value date.
+• The WOZ value is the value of the immovable property on January 1 of the year preceding the tax year.
+This date is called the valuation date.

-The WOZ value can be found on the assessment notice you receive each year.
-If you want to check how the value was determined, you can request the assessment report from the municipality.
+The WOZ value is stated on the property tax assessment you receive each year.
+If you want to check how the value was determined, you can request the valuation report from the municipality.

-If you disagree with the WOZ value, you can file an objection.
-In your objection, put the assessment number and explain why you disagree.
-Send your objection to the municipality within 6 weeks of the date on the assessment notice.
+If you disagree with the WOZ value, you can lodge an objection.
+Include the assessment number in your objection and explain why you disagree.
+Send your objection to the municipality within six weeks of the date on the assessment notice.

 Additional information

-Municipal commuter tax and state and water board levies are also calculated using the WOZ value.
+The municipal commuter tax and levies imposed by the national government and water board are also calculated using the WOZ value.